Cybernetics231/Cybernetics231/README.md

 for the family business ERK-CAD ltd.

 ## What I am up to:
-###	:flight_departure: I'm currently working on a fully autonomous UAV using deep learning and machine learning.
 ### :microscope: I'm currently learning ObjectARX, TensorFlow, and Pytorch

 ## Some of my favorite projects in the past have been: